Chart Color Schemes

 Health performance in Queanbeyan West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Queanbeyan West faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across both younger and older age cohorts.
+Queanbeyan West faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 57% of the total population, which amounts to around 1,819 people.
-This compares to 51.9% across Rest of NSW.
-The most common medical conditions in the area are asthma and mental health issues, impacting 9.5 and 9.0% of residents respectively.
-Conversely, 67.7% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 10.6% of residents aged 65 and over, which totals 335 people, lower than the 23.4% in Rest of NSW.
+Private health cover is very high at approximately 57% of the total population (~1,819 people), compared to 51.9% across Regional NSW.
+The most common medical conditions are asthma (9.5%) and mental health issues (9.0%).
+67.7% of residents declare themselves completely clear of medical ailments, compared to 63.3% in Regional NSW.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 10.5% of residents aged 65 and over (332 people), lower than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health